nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 - *test* for acceptance testing with other vendors and customers.
 Nodes will generally run the latest released version (or at least a recent one).
 - *production* for production uses.
 Connecting to this network involves PKIoverheid certificates and outside the scope of this tutorial.

-The root CAs for the development and stable networks can be found in the ``https://github.com/nuts-foundation/nuts-development-network-ca`` repository.

-For test and production `PKIoverheid Domein Private Services <https://cert.pkioverheid.nl/>`_ is used.
-Make sure you load both the root certificate ("Stamcertificaat") and all intermediates (under "Domein Private Services").
-Do not load any of the other certificates in your truststore.

 Node TLS Certificate
 ====================